 '90s fashion trends

 Newberger said she's currently loving, and styling, a lot of people in the baggy, oversized jeans that were a staple of this decade.
-She likes this pair, which she said, "Give just the right amount of bag and '90s nostalgia while still hitting high at a woman’s natural waistline."
+We like this pair, which feature a high-rise waist and a relaxed wide-leg design.

 Denim isn't the only way to get in on the baggy pant trend.
 These stylish pants are made from a comfortable corduroy material — another staple of the '90s.